pierre-azoulay/nih_alternative_history/README.md

 * `sustained_rdm.dta` — generates Figure S3 (budget cut sensitivity analysis).

 > **IMPORTANT NOTE:**
-> NIH priority scores are NOT public information, and were provided to one of the authors under a confidentiality agreement.
-The scores provided in these data are random draws from the empirical distribution of actual scores, they are not actual scores.
-As a result, the data and Stata code below can be used to replicate the numbers in Tables 1 & 2 in the main manuscript, but they cannot and should not be used to identify which specific drug would be affected by an hypothetical NIH budget cut.
-Because the scores are randomly generated, the results differ slightly from those that can be observed in Tables 1 and 2, but are qualitatively similar.
+> NIH priority scores are NOT public information, and were provided to one of the authors under a confidentiality agreement in 2008.
+The scores provided in these data are random draws from the empirical distribution of actual scores, not the actual scores.
+As a result, the data and Stata code below can be used to replicate closely (but not exactly) the numbers in Tables 1 & 2 in the manuscript, but they cannot and should not be used to identify which specific drug would be affected by an hypothetical NIH budget cut.

 ### Data dictionary (variables in supplied `.dta` files)